To login to the University Portal, services and centrally supported workstations, you will need a username and network password.

 - Blackboard Learn

-The Password Standard contains guidelines for the creation and safekeeping of passwords.
+The Password Standard which you can find in our IT Policy Implementation Framework contains guidelines for the creation and safekeeping of passwords.
 Key points that should be adhered to are:

 - Do not reveal a password over the phone to ANYONE

 - Do not reveal a password to a co-worker or line manager for any reason